-In connection with the Quarterly Report of Markforged Holding Corporation (the "Company") on Form 10-Q for the quarter ended September 30, 2023 March 31, 2024, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Assaf Zipori, Chief Financial Officer, certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of Markforged Holding Corporation (the "Company") on Form 10-Q for the quarter ended March 31, 2024 June 30, 2024, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Assaf Zipori, Chief Financial Officer, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge:

-- (1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results operations of the Company.
+- (1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.